Logging Food

 Review and confirm

-QBod's AI will parse your description and show matched foods with estimated portions.
-Review the list, adjust quantities if needed, and tap Log to save.
+QBod's AI reads your description and shows the matching foods with estimated portions.
+Check the list, change any amounts if needed, and tap Log to save.

 Photo Logging